40 Things You Should Know About a Home By Age 40

 How to Fix a Crack in Drywall

 It doesn’t matter if your son’s basketball got away from him or you nicked the wall moving a piece of furniture—at some point you’ll be faced with a crack in the drywall.
 You’ll need a taping knife and utility knife, along with some drywall tape, pre-mixed joint compound and setting type compound to fix the crack so it doesn’t come back.
+By age 40 you’ve probably had to do some drywall repair at some point.

 How to Fix Cracked Grout